SeanKilleen/Sieve.NET/README.md

 Roadmap / Goals
 ===
 See the Issues section for this repo.
-I'll do my best to not it stagnate.
+I'll do my best to not let it stagnate.